SanthoshS0305/Re-Write-App/PROJECT_SUMMARY.md

 ## Conclusion

-This MVP successfully implements a complete, production-ready story writing platform with revision tracking.
+This MVP successfully implements a complete, production-ready story writing platform with revision tracking, character management, and modular variant sections.
 The codebase is:

 - ✅ **Secure**: Comprehensive security measures
 - ✅ **Scalable**: Modular architecture ready for growth